 - Cold muscles, ligaments and tendons will be less flexible and more prone to injury.
 Joints which have not been mobilised will not be well-lubricated and the resulting lack of smoothness in movement can also lead to injury.

 - You can become faint or dizzy, or get breathless very quickly, due to blood pooling.
 The heart rate will quickly increase to pump blood to muscles as they start to work, but the blood needs to be circulated back to the heart just as quickly in order to keep going with the activity.
-This relies on the action of working muscles and if the heart rate has increased too quickly, return of the blood to the heart might not be able to keep up.
+This relies on the action of working muscles and if the heart rate has increased too quickly, then return of the blood to the heart might not be able to keep up.

 - The muscles will be forced to produce energy anaerobically because they aren’t getting enough oxygen.
 This will make them tire quickly and need to rest.

 - Without rehearsing movement patterns and tuning in your coordination, you can be clumsy and uncoordinated.
 Again, this increases risk of injury.